21 July 2015

 The designs would often be copied directly from popular Chinese objects.
 However, due to the fact that China was such a far-off, and relatively unknown place in 18th century Britain, the subject of the designs were often led astray by the designers own imagination, and not entirely accurate.
 This would lead to features such as whimsical contrasts of scale.

 In furniture, “chinoiserie” is most often characterised by a black or a red lacquer finish, with fanciful painted or gilded decoration on top to add an extra touch of style.
 The true chinoiserie style and Asian influence is shown in the decoration, with many features such as pagodas, Chinese architecture, trees and plants, and often a crane or a crane-like bird – which many have adopted as the unofficial national bird of China – prominent.
-Louis XV of France was a great pioneer of the Chinoiserie movement, due to the fact that integrated so wonderfully with the Rococo style that was thriving during the 18th century.
-Both Rococo and Chinoiserie share similar characteristics in the element of fantasy and the elegant and scrolling forms.
-At Chateau de Chantilly, he even had an entire room painted with chinoiserie compositions to intertwine with the Rococo style interior.

 One of the earliest Chinoiserie interiors in Britain however, was commissioned just a stone's throw away from our Tetbury showroom, at Badminton House in Gloucestershire.
 In approximately 1754, father and son furniture manufacturers William and John Linell designed an incredibly dramatic Chinoiserie bedroom for the 4th Duke and Duchess of Beaufort.
 The most notable piece made for the Duke and Duchess was the wonderful bed, complete with a pagoda-like canopy.
 It was even embellished with dragons, had an imitation lacquer surface in red, blue and gold, and decorative latticework.